peterkuma/ml-clouds-2021/README.md

 ## How to run

 The `input` directory should be populated with the required input files before running the scripts.
-The CMIP input files should be indexed with `create_by_model` after they are downloaded.
-Space requirements for the data directory are about 1 TB, and up to 60 GB of RAM.

-The `run` bash script runs the Python scripts for various tasks.
+The `run` bash script runs the Python scripts in `bin` for various tasks.
 The tasks can be run in a sequence as below.
 Before running the `run` script, configuration should be imported from one of `config_4`, `config_10` or `config_27` for 4, 10 and 27 cloud types, respectively.
 The output directories for data files (NetCDF) and plots (PDF and PNG) are `data_x` and `plot_x`, where x is 4, 10, or 27, respectively.
-Some tasks might take a significant amount of time to complete (hours to days, depending on the CPU).
+Some of the tasks might take a significant amount of time to complete (hours to days, depending on the CPU).
+In general, the tasks should be run in order because of data dependencies.

 ```sh
 # Optional configuration: